 Although I could not buy replacement poles without buying expensive antiques, I learned that the poles are T slot aluminum extrusion which are commonly used today for building many things including 3D printers and robotic projects.
 It’s possible to buy a very similar pole in the proper length for as little as $20.
 So my interest in moving the shelves was rekindled.

 I thought it might also be possible to weld the cut pieces (I had saved them) back on to the ends of the poles.
 In August my neighbor offered to see if the welder at his workplace could do the welding.
-There was a tight window so I had to immediately remove the books, dismantle the shelves, match up the cut pieces with the proper pole, and wrap the poles to protect them in during the process.
+There was a tight window so I had to immediately remove the books, dismantle the shelves, match up the cut pieces with the proper pole, and wrap the poles to protect them during the process.
 My neighbor took them to work, but two days later returned them and reported that the plan would not work.

-I was now committed to moving the shelves and had to figure out how to join the cut pieces to the poles.
+With the books scattered around the second floor, I was now committed to moving the shelves and had to figure out how to join the cut pieces to the poles.
 I thought that instead of welding I could make the join strong enough by inserting some strong rods in the four interior angles of the poles.
 I found that 9/16” diameter rod fit snugly, and bought $10 worth of threaded rod at the local hardware store.
 This worked so well that I decided to use only two short pieces per pole which meant that the rods would be inconspicuous unless you were looking for them.
 I cut the pole pieces to the lengths needed for the living room (each one was custom fit), and soon had the poles and brackets installed.

 The black walnut veneer on the wooden shelves has aged well and there is not one place where an edge seam can be detected due to delamination.
 They really knew how to apply veneer in the sixties.
 I washed each shelf with Murphy’s Oil Soap and then applied generous amounts of lemon oil.
 They look almost like new.